 Help!
-My Dog Ate All My Halloween Candy!
+My Dog Ate My Halloween Candy!

 Forget grisly ghosts and ghastly ghouls — candy is the scariest thing your dog can encounter during the spooky season.
 So, should you worry if your dog ate Halloween candy when you weren't looking?
 The answer is yes.

 “The most common toxic ingestions I've encountered are chocolate and xylitol-containing candies,” Dr. Paul Cunningham, senior emergency clinician at BluePearl Specialty and Emergency Pet Hospital in Michigan, told The Dodo.